LittlRayRay/SpamBot/README.md

 # _How to run_

-To run the bot, download the .zip file, unzip it and run the _spambot.exe_ file.
+To run the bot, download the latest release from the releases page (https://github.com/LittlRayRay/SpamBot/releases), and run the single .exe file.

 # NOTE

-You need all the contents of the folder to run the file.
 _The spambot.exe only works for Windows!_

 # Credits